miklevin/Pipulate.com/software.md

 every time you said something it was interpreted exactly as you meant, so expressing yourself with precision becomes easy breezy.
 That's Python.

+#### Flowing Expressiveness

-But all computer languages do that?
+Yes, but don't all computer languages do that?
 Yes, but Python is particularly well designed to fade into the background and let you flow.
-A good example is that files are your #1 means of organizing, creating neat and tidy ***namespace*** &#151; sneaking enforced good habits on you with you almost never thinking about it.
+A good example is that files are your #1 means of organizing, creating neat and tidy
+***namespace*** &#151; sneaking enforced good habits on you with you almost never thinking about it.

 #### Import Fu